in-the-keyhole/byzantine-config-source/README.md

     $ sudo npm run electron-pack

 Binaries are created in the `dist` folder.
-Pre built
+Pre built executable binaries can be found at [here](https://github.com/in-the-keyhole/byzantine-config);